JaimeVL/True-Business-Data/README.md

 * Imports and shuffles labeled data to generate 4 separate datasets used to test different models.
 The first two have one train and one test set, while the second two have 3 train sets and one test set.
 These are used to test two models with slightly different features.
 For example, we explored models using TF-IDF or a regular CountVectorizer on different copies of the same data.
     * The reason we used 3 train sets is to avoid having data used to train the stage 1 model and then re-used by that same model to generate the input for the stage 2 model.
 In practice, this caused more harm by reducing the already limited labeled dataset even further.
 Still, we expect this to perform better with more data, and it was useful having the ability to test this out.
     * Also note that the shuffling of data is done by domain/website, so that we don't have domains with some web pages in the training set, and others in the test set.
-* Allows the caller to specify the train/test ratio, but also a custom one to create more tha one split.
-For example you can split the data into 20%, 15%, 50%, 15% sets as long as they all add up to 100%.
+* Allows the caller to specify the train/test ratio, but also a custom one to create more than one split.
+For example you can split the data into 20%, 15%, 50%, 15% sets.
+The only limitation is that they all add up to 100%.
 * Provides multiple knobs to control different settings used to train and compare models.
 Here are those options:
     * Use clean text - Uses regular expressions to make lowercase, remove digits and non-standard characters
-    * Use labels for training - This refers to using 1s and 0s to train the stage 2 classifier instead of the stage 1 classifier (i.e. probabilities)
+    * Use labels for training - This refers to using 1s and 0s to train the stage 2 classifier instead of the stage 1 classifier output (i.e. probabilities)
     * Use title - Includes the vectorized title as a feature
     * Use content - Includes the vectorized content as a feature
-    * Compact form - More details below
+    * Compact form (a.k.a. machine readable) - More details below
 * Has methods to display results in human, but also machine readable form.
 In machine readable form the prints statements are turned off and a single line per dataset shows the following results:
     * Settings used to classify models
     * Accuracy, Precision, Recall, and F1 score